 Abuse, like slander, on social networks is frequent.
 The victims of it are often afraid to lodge a complaint out of fear that the abuse will become even worse.

-In many cases, the victims often become so frustrated and depressed that they commit suicide.
+In many cases, the victims often become so frustrated and sometimes so depressed that they commit suicide.

 More should be done to curb abuse and to better inform users about abuse and about ways to stop it.

 The victim of an abuse can indeed normally block (part of) the page of the abuser, but feels afraid to do so.
 An external body should be able to be contacted easily by victims to have the abusive content blocked or removed more easily and swiftly.

 Legislators should better protect users through more widely publicized laws so that potential abusers are aware of the consequences of their actions.

 At the same time, the authorities and the social networks themselves should promote human values extensively.

 At the international level, the UN should draw up a code of conduct for social media based on human values, like those promoted by Danellandia.